slint-ui/slint/FAQ.md

 - Per product license: When releasing software built with SixtyFPS, you pay a fixed price per product annually, as long as you make new releases.
 - Per seat licensing: You pay depending on the number of developers working on the product.
-- Custom: Some companies have special needs and we'd be happy to work together to find a solution.
+- Custom: Some companies have special needs and we would be happy to work together to find a solution.

 Which model you choose depends on what is most advantageous or practical for your use case.